This program is open to Greek citizens and is handled by the

 Preference is given to candidates with at least two years of related professional or academic experience beyond the Bachelor's degree.
 Candidates with permanent positions at the European Commission are ineligible to apply.

 The Fulbright Schuman Program, administered by the Commission for Educational Exchange between the United States and Belgium in Brussels, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.
-The program funds graduate and post-graduate study, research, and lecture proposals in the field of U.S.-EU relations, EU policy, or EU institutions for interested American and EU citizens.
+The program funds pre- and post-doctoral research, and lecture proposals in the field of U.S.-EU relations, EU policy, or EU institutions for interested American and EU citizens.

 Successful project proposals will observe an issue of common concern from a comparative perspective and will bear significance for more than one EU member state.
 Candidates are responsible for organizing their own affiliation with an accredited university, vocational training/professional institution, or independent research center in the EU or the U.S.